NCEAS/metacat/README.md

 ### Release Notes for 2.14.1
 New features and bugs fixed in this release:
-* Support XML new schemas for collections-portals-1.1.0
+* Support new XML schemas for collections-1.1.0 and portals-1.1.0
-* Metacat creating too many Timer objects leads the out of memory issue
+* Metacat is creating too many Timer objects which leads to out of memory issues and excessive numbers of threads under high request loads
-* Unauthorized user can change access policy on update
+* Users with only write permission can change the access policy on update() requests, when this operation is reserved only for users with changePermission permission
 * Close OutputStream objects after fulfilling DataONE API requests
 * Fix how exclude filters are translated in the collectionQuery
-* Update Apache setup docs to match current practice
+* Update Apache setup docs to match current practices
 * Update documentation build to Python3
-* Editor days "Nothing was found" despite having all permissions
+* Fix an issue where a client editor sees a "Nothing was found" error despite having all permissions
 * Project abstract displays oddly
 * View service rendering EML project abstract incorrectly
 * Add Methods section heading to metadata view